equalsraf/ffcli/ff/MANUAL.md

 	$ echo "return 42;" | ff exec -
 	42

+You can execute async scripts, and force a maximum timeout of 10 seconds

+	$ ff exec --async --timeout 10000 "setTimeout(function () { marionetteScriptFinished(42) }, 5000);"
+	42

 ## Windows/tabs

 You can list the browser windows using the windows command, each line includes an id